Backed byCombinatorLearn more

 Your instruments aren't the bottleneck.
 Getting a run onto them is.

 Labs hold millions in instruments that sit half-idle.
-Not because the hardware can't do the work, but because every run starts with a full day of turning plain English into machine instructions.
+Not because the hardware can't do the work, but because every run takes days of proving (by hand) that a protocol written for a person will actually run on the machine.

 // how it works

 The model only reads.
-The rest is deterministic.
+The rest is .

 Plain English